 Women are also victims of femicide, forced marriages, and Female Genital Mutilation (FGM).
 It’s estimated that there are at least 600,000 women living in the EU who have undergone Female Genital Mutilation (FGM).

-The European Commission’s Gender Equality Strategy is tackling gender-based violence through ambitious measures aimed at supporting and protecting victims, and holding perpetrators accountable.
+- The European Commission’s Gender Equality Strategy is tackling gender-based violence with measures aimed at supporting and protecting victims, and holding perpetrators accountable.

-- Accession of the EU to the Council of Europe’s Istanbul Convention, which recognises violence against women as a violation of human rights and a form of discrimination against women, is due to be finalised, and if that’s not possible, the Commission will propose measures to achieve the same objectives.
+- In 2023, the EU officially acceded to the Council of Europe’s Istanbul Convention, which recognises violence against women as a violation of human rights and a form of discrimination.
+Ireland acceded to the Convention in 2019.

 - The EU Strategy on victims’ rights aims to ensure that all victims of all crime, including gender-based violence, can fully rely on their rights.